AdobeDocs/marketo.nl-NL/help/marketo/product-docs/reporting/basic-reporting/report-activity/change-the-expiration-time-for-urls-in-report-emails.md

    ![](assets/image2014-9-16-14-3a45-3a1.png)

 1. Selecteer in het keuzemenu hoeveel dagen voordat de koppeling verloopt.
-Klik op **Opslaan**.
+Klik **Opslaan**.

    ![](assets/image2014-9-16-14-3a45-3a5.png)